gregdetre/healthyselfjournal/docs/reference/INSIGHTS.md

 - One core observation or pattern
 - Ground in user's own words with 1-2 brief quotes
 - Use tentative, curious language
+- When helpful, make one explicit connection across sessions without overgeneralizing
+- Acknowledge tensions or ambiguity without trying to resolve them
+- Optionally include one brief "you might also notice..." sentence if it surfaces a grounded, tentative observation not directly stated
-- End with one open question inviting reflection
+- End with one open question inviting reflection (ensure the final sentence is the open question)

 Tone:
 - Curious, not authoritative